lbl-srg/obc/specification/source/verification.rst

    ``TSupSetMax``, ``TSupSetMin``, ``yHeaMax``, ``yMin`` and ``yCooMax``.

-3. Obtain reference results by simulating ``Supply_u.mo`` to produce a CSV file ``reference.csv`` with all inputs, outputs and the indicator function.
+3. Obtain reference results by simulating ``Supply_u.mo`` to produce a CSV file ``reference.csv`` with all inputs, outputs and the value of the indicator time series.
 This can be accomplished with the free open-source tool `OpenModelica <https://openmodelica.org>`_ by running

    .. code-block:: bash